Phenylephrine: 7 things you should know

 - May not be suitable for some people including those with angina, high blood pressure, heart disease, diabetes, a thyroid disorder, spinal cord injuries, septic shock, or with circulation disorders such as peripheral vascular disease.
 It may also slow the heart rate or decrease how much blood the heart pumps out into the lungs.
-Do not use phenylephrine if you are pregnant or breastfeeding unless under a doctor's advice.
+Should not be used by women who are pregnant or breastfeeding unless under a doctor's advice.

 - May interact with some other medications including monoamine oxidase inhibitors and oxytocic drugs.

 - Not suitable for children under four.
 Always talk with a doctor before giving cough or cold medicines to children.

-- The injectable form of phenylephrine contains sodium metabisulfite, a sulfite that may cause allergic-type reactions in susceptible people.
+- The injectable form of phenylephrine contains sodium metabisulfite, a sulfite that may cause allergic reactions in susceptible people.
 The injection may also cause sloughing of tissue if leakage occurs around the injection site.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

-- Use as directed for short periods of time only.
+- Use as directed for short periods only.
 Phenylephrine only provides symptom relief, it does not cure a cold.

 - Take with a full glass of water.

-- Chew the chewable tablet before swallowing.
+- Chewit the chewable tablet before swallowing.
 Shake the oral suspension well before measuring out the correct dose.
 Always use a proper measuring spoon or dropper to ensure you are getting the correct dose.